agude/agude.github.io/_posts/2020-06-30-machine_learning_deployment_shadow_mode.md

 To put a model in shadow mode _behind the API_, you change the code that responds to API requests to call the live and shadow model.
-You log the results of both models[^3] but only return the result from the live model.
+You log the results of both models[^logging] but only return the result from the live model.
 I have drawn a schematic of this below:

+[^logging]: You _are_ logging your live results, right?

 [![A diagram showing how behind the API shadow mode is constructed.][behind_pic]][behind_pic]